the story of The Sect so far.......

 Don and Keith, in conjunction with Medway band Thee Headcoats, recorded the ‘Deerstalking Men’ album in 1996 (under the name Thee Headcoat Sect, on Hangmans Daughter Records).
 The twain then went on to take part in the recording of Art Wood’s ‘Quiet Melon’ project titled ‘Money Due’ for Ron Wood’s Rockyarch Ltd., through ’97.

 In 1998 the Downliners Sect studio album ‘Dangerous Ground’, with guest artists Art Wood, Ray Majors, Sandy Dillon and ‘Horror Master’ Brian Lumley, hit the streets, receiving much press and media attention.
 The dawning of the new millennium saw Don and Keith performing with Thee Headcoats in London, Glasgow and Tokyo, promoting the release of Thee Headcoat Sect’s ‘Ready, Sect, Go’ album (on Vinyl Japan), and the Downliners Sect touring and recording in Sweden, resulting in the release of the band’s latest live album, ‘Burning Snow’, in the spring of 2001.
-The summer of 2007 saw former Savoy Brown stalwart John O’leary take over the harmonica position, and with concerts in Italy, Germany, Spain, Sweden, the USA and the UK, and the recording of a much awaited new studio album, the Downliners Sect rocks on.
+2007 saw the release of Chinese Whispers and of former Savoy Brown stalwart John O’Leary taking over the harmonica position with concerts in Italy, Germany, Spain, Sweden, the USA and the UK.
+Soon to be released is a new studio recording of some Sect favourites and which will be available only on vinyl....the Downliners Sect rocks on.

 Compilations of the Downliners Sect’s 60’s material can be heard on ‘The Birth of Suave’ (Hand of Glory Records), ‘The Definitive Downliners Sect A’s and B’s’ (See for Miles Records) and ‘The Sect/The Rock Sect’s In’ (See For Miles Records).